Separated Bicycle Facilities

-- Cycle tracks are more comfortable and accessible for people of all ages and abilities, children and the elderly alike.
+- More comfortable and accessible for people of all ages and abilities, children and the elderly alike.
 They attract new riders at all levels who otherwise may not bicycle, and therefore increase ridership more so than bicycle lanes.

-- Cycle tracks reduce crashes, overall injury risk, and fear of collisions with over-taking vehicles at mid-block.
+- Reduce crashes, overall injury risk, and fear of collisions with over-taking vehicles at mid-block.

-- Cycle tracks remove bicyclists from the door zone, eliminating the risk of “dooring” and potentially being struck by a motor vehicle.
+- Remove bicyclists from the door zone, eliminating the risk of “dooring” and potentially being struck by a motor vehicle.